-Strange as it might sound, apparently altogether unrelated fields, such as complex systems, network science, artificial intelligence and big data to name just a few, actually look set to approach some of the crucial issues facing the sustainable and healthy nutrition industry.
+As strange as it might sound, apparently altogether unrelated fields, such as complex systems, network science, artificial intelligence and big data to name just a few, actually look set to approach some of the crucial issues facing the sustainable and healthy nutrition industry.

 Only sophisticated tools from such frontier disciplines are able to grasp the mass of data generated when so many “confounding” issues come into play.
 For example, in cases where at one extreme of the scale, gut bacteria specific to individuals, geographic areas, race etc., vs. cultural norms, behavior, deviance and convergence at the other, exhibit a multitude of other confounding factors in between.
 Simple observation and recording of consumption will never help untangle this web.